Winipolarbear/Cloth-tryon-with-style-transfer/README.md

 # Cloth try-on with style transfer

 Thiso project proposes a virtual try-on network with style synthesis.
 It generates realistic images of a user wearing clothes with specific styles and textures.
 The network responds to the growing need for virtual try-ons due to the increasing online fashion retail and the constraints it presents.
-It aims to tackle the challenge of producing high-quality images without relying heavily on human parsers and expensive hardware for 3D data collection.

 ## Introduction